 What is PayPal?

-PayPal is one of the largest online payment transfer platforms in the world, serving more than 200 countries in 25 currencies.
+PayPal is one of the largest online payment transfer platforms globally, serving more than 200 countries in 25 currencies.
 Its long history, wide breadth of features, secure payments, and ease of setting up an account give it an advantage over competitors like Venmo, Apple Pay, and Stripe.

-PayPal allows you to make purchases online via Amazon, eBay, or any other retailer, or make simple money transfers between other PayPal accounts or supported bank accounts around the world.
-With robust fraud protection for both buyers and sellers, it’s one of the safest and most reliable ways to transfer money online.
+PayPal allows you to make purchases online via Amazon, eBay, and other retailers, or make simple money transfers between other PayPal accounts or supported bank accounts worldwide.
+With robust fraud protection for buyers and sellers, it’s one of the safest and most reliable ways to transfer money online.
 However, new accounts will have strict sending and receiving limits in place until you verify the account.

 Is PayPal safe?

-For basic money transfers or buying products online, PayPal is safe to use.
+PayPal is safe to use for basic money transfers or buying products online.
 Its buyer protection program is similar to what you get with a credit card, and all data is encrypted and secure.
-That said, customer service isn’t as good as what you’d get from a traditional credit card company, so disputes may take more time to settle.
+Customer service isn’t as good as what you’d get from a traditional credit card company, so disputes on PayPal may take more time to settle.

 For sellers, the matter is a bit more complicated.
-The company offers some limited seller protection programs, but generally, the company with side with the buyer on disputed charges, even if the claims are questionable.
-PayPal is also not FDIC-insured, so in the unlikely event that the company goes under, you may lose your balance.
+The company offers limited seller protection programs, but generally, the company will side with the buyer on disputed charges, even if the claims are questionable.
+PayPal is also not FDIC-insured, so you may lose your balance in the unlikely event that the company goes under.
 For these reasons, it’s generally fine to incorporate PayPal into your business, but it isn’t a replacement for a bank, which is more strictly regulated.

 As always, you should take precautions with your financial data online.
 Use secure passwords and two-factor authentication.
 It also pays to be skeptical of non-reputable buyers or sellers, shipping only to verified addresses.